 The PU creates media channel with the MDU and sends media flow to the MDU.

 The MDU transfers the media flow to the VAU.
+VAU performs transcoding according to the transcoding parameters.

-The codmedia flow is transferred from the VAU to the M_CU.
-When the M_CU receives the media flow, it decodes and plays it.
+The transcoded media flow is transferred from the VAU to the M_CU.
+The M_CU decodes and plays the received media flow.

 When the M_CU stops the real-time media acquisition it sends a stop-media request to the VAU.

+VAU stops transcoding after receives the request.
 The VAU stops sending media stream to the MDU.

 The MDU sends response to the VAU for stopping media flow.